Statutes and By-laws of the International Association of Cryospheric Sciences (IACS)

 (The) Statutes: the Statutes of IACS.

 Drafted by the IACS Bureau during its meeting in Vienna, Austria, on April 12 and 13, 2008, and finalized after discussion among Bureau members via electronic mail on May 23, 2008; Revised after discussion among Bureau members via electronic mail on May 10, 2020.
+Further revised at bureau meeting on September 6, 2021 (paragraph on joint commissions added).

 The Statutes of the International Association of Cryospheric Sciences, IACS, define